Comparisons12 min read

 Customer Support

-Both offer 24/7 phone support, and in my experience both are better than most brokerages at actually picking up within a reasonable time.
+Both offer 24/7 phone support, and in real experience, both are better than most brokerages at actually answering within reasonable time.
 Fidelity's chat support has improved significantly over the past couple of years — responses are faster and more accurate than they used to be.

-Schwab's branch network of roughly 400 locations is a genuine differentiator for investors who want face-to-face interaction.
-Need to sort out a complex IRA rollover with a human in the room?
+Schwab's branch network of roughly 400 locations is a genuine differentiator if you want face-to-face interaction.
+Need to work through a complex IRA rollover with an actual human?
 Schwab's physical presence makes that possible in most major metro areas.
 Fidelity has around 200 branches, which is solid, but it's half of Schwab's footprint.

 Winner: Schwab on in-person support.
-Fidelity on digital chat responsiveness.
+Fidelity on digital chat.

 Mobile App

-Both apps score 4.8/5 on iOS and perform similarly on Android — so on paper it's a dead heat.
-Dig a little deeper, though, and the story gets more interesting.
+Both apps score 4.8/5 on iOS and perform similarly on Android.
+On paper it's a tie.
+But dig deeper and things get more interesting.

-Schwab's main app is fine for standard use, but thinkorswim Mobile is where active traders actually live.
-It's one of the best mobile trading apps available in 2026 — real-time options chains, full charting with technical indicators, and watchlist customization that actually syncs with the desktop platform seamlessly.
+Schwab's main app is fine for standard use, but thinkorswim Mobile is where active traders actually spend their time.
+It's one of the best mobile trading apps available in 2026 — real-time options chains, full charting with technical indicators, and watchlist customization that syncs seamlessly with the desktop platform.

 Security & Compliance